 Sign up for our newsletter and be the first to find hand-picked articles on topics that we believe are crucial to successfully scale your unique small business.

 What is ‘p.p’ and when should I use it?

-In company documents or more formal correspondence, the prefix ‘p.p’ is written before the signature of the person who is to Sign on Someone Else’s Behalf.
-This signifies the action that is being done which is known as ‘procurement’, with ‘p.p’ standing for ‘per procurationem’.
+In correspondence or certain company documents, the prefix ‘p.p’ may be written before the signature of the person who is to sign on someone else’s behalf.
+This signifies that the document is being signed under ‘procurement’, with ‘p.p’ standing for ‘procurationem’.